Consuming OpenCV in a Windows Phone App

 - C++ OpenCV (and other 3rd party libraries)

 - C# Class Library

 - C# Windows Phone App (WP 8.1 with WinRT)

-Building OpenCV for WinRT
+Building OpenCV for Winrt

 Depending on which OpenCV modules you use, OpenCV depends on 3rd party libraries like libjpeg, libpng, zlib, etc. – which should be statically linked into the library.
-Now there are github repositories from MS OpenTech and Itseez that provides CMake scripts for Windows Store Apps and Windows Phone Apps so you can create and build the whole OpenCV solution for the platform/version/architecture of your choice by following this guide.
+Now there are GitHub repositories from MS OpenTech and Itseez that provide CMake scripts for Windows Store Apps and Windows Phone Apps so you can create and build the whole OpenCV solution for the platform/version/architecture of your choice by following this guide.

 By default, most of these OpenCV modules are built as a dynamic link library (the equivalent of a shared library in linux or macOS).
 The dynamic library consists of a .lib and a .dll file (plus other files like .pdb for program database or .exp for linker inputs):

 - .lib contains the methods as entry points that are exposed.

 - .dll contains the actual implementation and non-exposable methods